 The syllabus combines deep study of Rudolf Steiner’s indications, with an emphasis on methodology and classroom activities.
 Steiner’s picture of the child, their essential needs and how transitions are evident in child development is given weight in detailed study of the child, the unfolding of the senses and how this translates to work in the classroom.
 Emphasis is given to developing the skills necessary to bring festivals, morning circle, fairy stories and the integration of music into early childhood programs.
 Puppetry is the main artistic study with theory, making puppets and working collaboratively with other students on performance.
-Ideally, working with the Lyre is also studied.
+Ideally, working with the Lyre and the Musical element of early childhood is also studied.

 Part-time course over one year, beginning in February.

 3 Terms of Webinar Lectures delivered by Zoom, 7 Lectures per term.
-These will be held on Wednesday evenings in Terms 1 and 2 and Thursday evenings in Term 3 from 7 – 8.30 pm AET.
+These will be held on Thursday evenings from 7 – 8.30 pm AET.

 Live attendance is required unless specific exemption or Doctor’s Certificate is supplied.

 The lectures are recorded and the recordings will be available to re-watch, however students are expected to attend the lectures live.

 ONE Seminar in the year in September school holidays.
 Tuesday October 1st to Saturday 5th.

 ln person attendance is compulsory.
 Venue: SYDNEY.

 The Guided Experience can be completed up to 18 months after commencing the course.
 10 days with Steiner work experience/employment, 15 days with no experience.
 We recommend either Term 3 or 4 for this part of the program.
 The Guided Experience may not be done in the place of your employment.

 Assignments for this course are spread over the year enrolled.